MATYJAGUZ075/ForceGL3.0-Remapped/README.md

 > **Warning**
 >
-> Older OpenGL 3.0 GPUs may experience rendering issues or crashes with high graphics settings.
+> OpenGL 3.0 hardware may become unstable when using demanding graphics settings.

-For the best compatibility, it is recommended to:
+For the best experience, it is recommended to:

-- Set **Graphics** to **Fast**.
+- Set **Graphics** to **Fast**
-- Disable **Clouds**.
+- Disable **Clouds**
-- Disable **Entity Shadows**.
+- Disable **Entity Shadows**
-- Use the **minimum Render Distance** your hardware can comfortably handle.
+- Use the lowest render distance your hardware can comfortably handle
+- Avoid shaders
-- Disable any resource packs or shaders.
+- Avoid heavy resource packs
-- Keep graphics settings as low as possible.

-These settings greatly improve stability on older Intel HD Graphics and similar GPUs.
+These settings greatly improve stability on older GPUs.

 ---

-## What's New?

-Compared to the original ForceGL3.0:
+## Changes from the original ForceGL3.0

+This fork includes:

-- ✅ Ported to Minecraft **26.1.2**
+- Port to Minecraft **26.1.2**
-- ✅ Ported to Minecraft **26.2**
+- Port to Minecraft **26.2**
+- Updated Mixins for Minecraft 26.x
-- ✅ Updated to Mojang's new rendering backend
+- Updated rendering compatibility
+- Additional compatibility layer for Minecraft 26.2
-- ✅ Updated Mixins
+- Updated project mappings
-- ✅ Added OpenGL compatibility fixes
+- Various compatibility fixes and maintenance improvements
-- ✅ Improved compatibility with Intel HD Graphics

----

-## Fixes

-- Fixes game not launching on OpenGL 3.0 GPUs.
-- Fixes several rendering calls introduced in Minecraft 26.x.
-- Allows modern Minecraft to run on legacy GPUs that only support OpenGL 3.0.

----

-## Why?

-Since Minecraft 1.17, Mojang requires **OpenGL 3.2**.

-Older GPUs such as:

-- Intel HD Graphics 3000
-- Intel HD Graphics 2000
-- Older AMD GPUs
-- Older NVIDIA GPUs

-only support **OpenGL 3.0**, preventing Minecraft from starting.

-ForceGL3.0-Remapped restores compatibility by forcing an OpenGL 3.0 context and adapting modern rendering calls.

 ---